Librarika/manual/docs/members.md

 Librarika has a member only access area for the members (or patrons) of a library.
 If access is granted, member can login to the library using their credential and access the member area.

-In member area they can access following informtions:
+In member area they can access following informations:

 * View current checked-out items including due date and status.
 * View requested items with pending / approval status.